 Telus installers enter private homes.
 As such, I think respect for the private residences should be a customer service priority.
 Most public spaces are now scent-free, with good cause-- chemical perfumes can cause intense negative reactions for many.
 For me, severe headache and nausea.
 I am experiencing both right now because the installer is wearing so much perfume that he has saturated my entire house with it.

 I will have this headache until I can get the smell out (as the installer has been here 2 hours and hasn't left yet, it's going to be some time.)
 I haven't eaten because I will throw up if I do.
 This is always the case.
 Anywhere else I can move away from the scent; this installer is in my home.
 I am stuck here because he is here and his perfume is causing me enormous physical trouble.
-Please.
-Scent-free is really a must.